nfriess/logipi/audio_player/doc/pinout.md

 ## SW0 (Switch 1)

-Set to '1' to use an external audio clock, or '0' to generate a (very close) internal audio clock.
+Set to ON to use an external audio clock, or OFF to generate a (very close) internal audio clock.

+## SW1 (Switch 2)

+Set to ON to bypass waiting for a DHCP-assigned IP address and immediately pick a link-local IP address.

 ## LED0